 Scholarships for current students are available by application; information about scholarships with upcoming deadlines is regularly distributed to current students.

 Research and Conference Travel is generously supported for graduate students in all concentrations (both MA and PhD).
-Students participating in workshops, conferences and symposia are encouraged to apply for Graduate Student Travel Grants, funded by the VCUarts dean’s office.
-Students engrossed in research for their MA qualifying papers or PhD dissertations are encouraged to apply for research travel awards funds offered by the Department of Art History.
+Students participating in workshops, conferences and symposia are encouraged to apply for Graduate Student Travel Grants, funded by the VCUarts dean’s office or Graduate Student Travel Grants offered by the Graduate School.
+Students engrossed in research for their MA qualifying papers or PhD dissertations are encouraged to apply for research travel awards funds offered by the Department of Art History as well as Dean’s Research Grants.

 In recent years, graduate students have been awarded funding to present papers about their research or professional projects at the annual conferences of: